gioele/xpathapi-jaxp/README.md

 Installation
 ------------

-You can install XPathAPI adding it to you Maven dependencies:
+You can install XPathAPI adding it to your Maven dependencies:

 	<dependency>
 		<groupId>it.svario.xpathapi</groupId>
 		<artifactId>xpathapi-jaxp</artifactId>
-		<version>0.3</version>
+		<version>RELEASE</version>
 	</dependency>

 Alternatively, you can download the XPathAPI JAR and add it to your